uyar/piculet/docs/extract.rst

 in the output mapping and the ``value`` specifies how to extract the data to set as the value for the entry.
 Typically, a value specifier consists of an XPath query (``path``) and a ``reducer`` function.
-The query gets applied to the root of the tree and a produces a list of strings.
+The query gets applied to the root of the tree and produces a list of strings.
 Then the reducer function transforms this list into a single string.
 For example, the ``first`` reducer selects the first string of the list.